Evaluating, Accepting, and Declining an Offer

 When Negotiating Your Salary…

-3. Consider your full compensation package including benefits, paid time off, bonuses, flexibility, and perks of the job
+3. Consider your full compensation package including benefits, paid time off, bonuses, flexibility, and other perks of the job.

 1. Never accept an offer immediately.
 Tell the employer that you appreciate the opportunity, but need to take some time to consider the offer.